Southern flying squirrel: Habitat

 Home range is larger in males than females possibly to increase the chance of encountering potential mates.
 Although males have a larger home range, female home ranges have been shown to increase by as much as 70 percent following the departure of the offspring.

 Number of nesting sites does not influence the total number of flying squirrels but may influence which sex will be present.
-Male home ranges contain more food as they have been associated with a higher than expected number of large red oaks and white oaks, whereas female home ranges contained lower food resources and more abundant nesting sites possibly to avoid contact with other squirrels while raising the young.
+Male home ranges contain more food as they have been associated with a higher than expected number of large red oaks and white oaks, whereas female home ranges contain lower food resources and more abundant nesting sites possibly to avoid contact with other squirrels while raising the young.